edwin5354/daybreak/README.md

 # daybreak
-Basically a doodle jump game using python.
-The code is messy because I haven't been programming for a while.
+A Python version of doodle jump game.
+The code might be a bit messy because I haven't been programming for a quite a long time.